 Understanding Automated Trade Execution

-Synchronous Mode for Auto Trading
+Synchronous Mode of Auto Trading (SA)

-Asynchronous Mode for Auto Trading
+Asynchronous Mode of Auto Trading (AA)

 Comparison of Synchronous and Asynchronous Mode